DigitalState/Platform/sdk/documentation/lab/index.md

 ## Configuration

-Prior to deploying the application, a few actions are required by the developer:
+Prior to deploying the dockerized application, a few actions are required by the developer:

 4. Configure the Ansible lab environment.

     > The lab environment uses the Ansible inventory file found [here](/sdk/ansible/env/lab/inventory.yml) for its configurations.

-    The [directory](https://github.com/DigitalState/Sdk/blob/master/sdk/ansible/env/lab/inventory.yml#L11) config needs to be set to the absolute path of the SDK app directory.
+    The [directory](https://github.com/DigitalState/Sdk/blob/master/sdk/ansible/env/lab/inventory.yml#L9) config needs to be set to the absolute path of the SDK app directory.
 The value will vary depending on your local machine's operating system:

     **Windows**